ole00/zd-20u/README.md

 11) Solder the LED to position D1.
 Ensure new trace 6) is still in place and doesn't touch other contacts.
-12) Ensure you made the trace cut 2), then solder resitor 100 to 300 Ohm between the exposed pads leading to IC pin 2.
+12) Ensure you made the trace cut 2), then solder 300 Ohm - 1k Ohm resistor between the exposed pads leading to IC pin 2.
 Check the image for details.